ModySaggaf/Face-Detection-Using-Python-and-OpenCV/README.md

 #### This project is about detecting faces, eyes, and smiles for stationary pictures using Python and OpenCV.

-## Firslty, the OpenCV library was isntalled following the tutorial [1] then using the command
+## Firstly, the OpenCV library was installed following the tutorial [1] then using the command
 ###  pip install opencv-python